 Regulation (EU) No. 517/2014, known as the F-Gas Regulation, governs the import of vehicles with fluorinated refrigerants such as R12, R134a, and R1234yf to reduce the emission of climate-damaging gases.
 This article explains what private individuals and commercial importers must consider to comply with the law.

-1. Refrigerant R12: Import Ban and Disposal Service
+1. Refrigerant R12: Import Ban and Legal Consequences

 2. Requirements for Refrigerant R134a